senthilcaesar/BWH/README.md

  sudo apt install ./shinyproxy_2.6.1_amd64.deb
  ```
 ## 4. Pulling the demo image
-In order to run ShinyProxy, you need… Shiny apps.
+In order to run ShinyProxy, you need Shiny apps.
 In ShinyProxy such Shiny apps are typically shipped in docker containers and the `openanalytics/shinyproxy-demo` is a demo image that has been made available to start playing with Shiny Proxy.

 Once docker is installed on your system, you can pull (i.e. download) the docker image with the demo applications using
 ```
 sudo docker pull openanalytics/shinyproxy-demo
 ```
 ## 5. ShinyProxy configuration
 The server configuration is mainly done in a file named `application.yml`.
-Specify properties in the YAML format.
+Specify properties in the YAML format.<br />
-This file should be in the same folder where you will launch the `shinyproxy-2.6.1.jar` file in next step.
+This file should be in the same folder where you will launch the `shinyproxy-2.6.1.jar` file in next step.<br />
 Copy the below contents and save it to `application.yml'
 ```
 proxy: